ramirojoaquin/vestacp-borg-incremental-backups/README.md

 Vesta CLI commands are used to obtain all the information.

 ### Dump databases
-`./dump-databases.sh`
+`./dump-databases.sh 2018-03-25`

 Dump all databases and adds them to the user's db borg repository.
 It does this using pipes so that it does not use any temporary disk space.

-This script is called by main `backup-execute.sh` but it can also be run independently.
+This script is called by main `backup-execute.sh` but it can also be run independently, by adding today's date in YYYY-MM-DD format as the first parameter.

 ## Backup restore usage